-4.1 It is intended that applications for CTR shall be made, online via the Council's website, by telephone or in writing.
-In some cases a claimant will need to complete a further application form.
-An application made in writing must be made on an approved form, provided free of charge by the Council on request.
-This is in accordance with The Prescribed Requirements Regulations.
+4.1 It is intended that all applications for CTR shall be made, online via the Council's website, claimants will be supported with this where necessary.
+In exceptional circumstances an alternative method of application will be considered.
+Applications will be made in accordance with The Prescribed Requirements Regulations.
 The CTR Scheme Rules give further details.